modestguy/GradientImage/README.md

 # react_simple_gradient
 Simple "image with rgradient" React component

-This component added gradient on image.
+This component added SIMPLE gradient on image.
+If you want to use component with more settings, see another: react-native-image-gradient for example.

 Usage example:
 ```react